scando1993/thingsboard.github.io/docs/user-guide/entities-and-relations.md

     </div>
 </div>

-Please review the following screen cast to learn how to provision devices and their relations with assets using ThingsBoard Web UI
+Please review the following screen cast to learn how to provision devices and their relations with assets using Pacificsoft Web UI

 <div id="video">